Apply for EIN for LLC: Everything You Need to Know

 The process for applying for your EIN online is straightforward and quick.
 The average processing time on the IRS website for getting an EIN is about 30 minutes.
 You can use the online system from 7 a.m. to 10 p.m.
 PST.
 If you need to get your EIN after those hours, there are other tax ID obtainment services that are available 24/7.

 If you need help with applying for an EIN for LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.